Mathieu-Prouveur/Portfolio/README.md

 ####GoBot 2015-2016

-This is a six-months Java projectIt whose goal is to create an interface to play go and implement a bot to play with.
+This is a six-month Java project whose goal is to create an interface to play go and implement a bot to play with.

 ####Robot 2016